SEIU-Community Clinics Partnership

 OUR VALUES

-Shared Committments
+Shared COMMITMENTS

-We are committed to enhancing Health Centers, the community clinic workforce, and the care they provide to our most vulnerable communities, based on our shared commitment to civil rights, immigrant rights, equity, and justice.
+We are committed to enhancing Community Health Centers, the community clinic workforce, and the care they provide to our most vulnerable communities, based on our shared commitment to civil rights, immigrant rights, equity, and justice.

 LEVERAGED STRENGTHS